Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 ### Adapter differences

 The cheapest adapters simply have an USB port and pin header directly connected to the chip.
-They typically expose only ground, some positive voltage (Vcc), Rx and Tx, and not other data control modem lines such as RTS and CTS.
+They typically expose only ground, positive voltage (Vcc), Rx and Tx, and not other data control modem lines such as RTS and CTS.

 There are also [galvanically isolated](https://www.crowdsupply.com/pylo/muart/updates/the-advantages-of-galvanic-isolation) adapters.
 These use the ground and Vcc of the device you want to communicate with, and don't electrically connect the device with your computer.
 This protects your computer from high voltage, prevents ground loops, and reduces noise.
 These adapters are more expensive, but they may safe your computer's life in case you ever connect the bridge to a high voltage by mistake.